loicleguen/Portfolio-Project/README.md

 We meet regularly at school and, when needed, we have a Discord group for the four of us.
 We also have a WhatsApp group for communication with the clients.

+Regarding the distribution of technical roles, since there are three distinct parts in this project, we decided that each of us — Pierre-Yves, Jules, and myself — would take responsibility for one of these parts.
+This means that all three of us would be both front-end and back-end developers.

+Regarding the distribution of technical roles, since there are three distinct parts in this project, we decided that each of us, Pierre-Yves, Jules and myself, would be responsible for one of these parts.
+This means that all three of us would be both front-end and back-end developers.
+As for Valentin, he is the team’s data analyst for the parts handled by Pierre-Yves and Jules, because for my part I will also be doing the data work so that my demo day is more complete.

 ## [Brainstorming and idea evaluation](#-table-of-contents)

 ## [Decision and Refinement](#-table-of-contents)